• What is Copywriting?

 Your job is always to find the most effective copy, and that’s rarely going to be the easy copy.
 Stretch yourself to be better instead of going the path of least resistance.

-Your turn!
-What other mistakes have you seen copywriters (or other professionals) make?
+What other mistakes have you seen copywriters make that get their bosses angry with them or other ways copywriters burn bridges?
 Let us know in the comments below.

 Filed Under: Mindset & Professional Development Tagged With: leadership, on-staff jobs